DRMarcosVT/cs2114-project1-group87/DESIGN.md

 ### Non-functional requirements - how the program must perform

-1. The game runs as a console program on the lab Eclipse setup, reading typed lines and writing text with no window and no library outside the CS 2114 support projects, checked by the grader running the main class from a terminal.
+1. The game runs as a console program on the lab Eclipse setup, reading typed lines and writing text with no window and no dependencies.
-2. No input ends the program by exception, because every command either takes effect or prints a message and prompts again, checked by a JUnit test that feeds the parser the cases listed in section 4 and asserts the game still accepts input.
-3. All randomness comes from one generator the tests can seed, checked by a JUnit test asserting that two runs with the same seed and the same commands produce identical output.
+2. All randomness comes from one generator the tests can seed.
-4. The submission passes Web-CAT with full method coverage and no style warnings under 'vtcseclipsestyle.xml', checked by the Web-CAT submission report.
-5. Every response fits one screen, wraps at 80 characters, and names the ship values it changed, checked by reading the transcript of a play session.
-6. Game state lives in objects rather than static fields so a second game can start inside one run, checked by a JUnit test that plays a game to a loss, constructs a new game, and asserts the new ship is at full hull.

 ## 3. Stretch goals